The Surprising Truth About Conditional Love

 So, as we’ve explored, conditional love is not about passing judgment, seeking perfection, or being selfish.
 It’s a form of self-care that aims to maximize happiness in the world.

 If this is the case, why is unconditional love held in such high esteem in relationships?
 The answer lies in the fact that it’s a comforting story to tell ourselves — that we will be loved by our partner, whatever happens.
-While it’s not wrong to want to be loved conditionally, the reality is we all have to take responsibility for our actions and how they impact other people.
+While it’s not outrageous to want to be loved conditionally, the reality is we all have to take responsibility for our actions and how they impact other people.

 As we discussed, we can still practice unconditional goodwill when necessary.
 Conditional love and unconditional goodwill can co-exist in our lives.
 Both are essential for making the most out of life and fulfilling connections.